 - Sick and infectious

-If you fall into any of these categories, then you should be considering wearing a filtering face mask!
-If you fall in categories 1 – 6 you should even more strongly consider wearing a filtering face mask.
+If you fall into any of these categories, then you should be considering wearing a air filtering mask.

-- Pollution levels or bad air quality in your macro and micro environment
+- Pollution levels or bad air quality in your environment

 - Work related hazards such found in construction, maintenance, beauty/hair salons, store clerks and many other occupations